taiworoqeeb/TalkieBot/README.md

 # Discord bot.

- /setDM <message> : to send direct message to the users in a server
+ /BotDM <message> : to send direct message to the users in a server /BotDMD <message> : to send direct message to the users in a server with delay

- /setAvatar <image-url> : to change bot Avatar image. note this may take a few minute to reflect. do not send it multiple times
+ /BotAvatar <image-url> : to change bot Avatar image. note this may take a few minute to reflect. do not send it multiple times

  /BotName <bot-username> : to change bot username.  do not send it multiple times and also not already used names may crash the bot.